knagaitsev/sys-notes/certbot.md

 ```

 As a test, you can first set the `0` to a `*` to see it run the script every minute.

+*Important:*

+You need to make sure the app using the cert restarts periodically as well, otherwise it will be stuck using the old cert!